ExTool/ExTool-EDMC-Plugin/README.md

 ## EDMCOverlay

-ExTool has support for the [EDMCOverlay](https://github.com/inorton/EDMCOverlay) plugin.
+ExTool has support for the [EDMCOverlay](https://github.com/inorton/EDMCOverlay) plugin (Thx to LCU No Fool Like One).
 If the [EDMCOverlay](https://github.com/inorton/EDMCOverlay) plugin is installed then the details of the current destination are displayed in the HUD
 If you do not install [EDMCOverlay](https://github.com/inorton/EDMCOverlay) then ExTool will work as normal.